Archaeology in Missouri

 Left: Clovis, Right: Folsom

-This time period is associated with a specific hunting tool called a fluted point; in Missouri, Clovis and Folsom fluted points have been discovered at a variety of sites.
+This period is associated with fluted points.
+In Missouri, Clovis and Folsom fluted points have been discovered at a variety of sites.
 Clovis points were found at the Kimmswick site (Mastodon State Historic Site) associated with mastodons, which were forest-dwelling browsers very distantly related to elephants.
-Elephants, Mammoths and Mastodons are all within the Order Proboscidae.
+Elephants, mammoths and mastodons are all within the Order Proboscidae.
+Read an article about a Clovis site.The Dalton point is ubiquitous in the later portion of the Paleoindian period (10,500-9,900 B.P.).
+Read an article about Dalton sites.

 Early Archaic Period (9,900–7,500 B.P.)